emilykhubb/github.io/excel-projects/project-performance-bonus-calculation-tool/README.md

 Mistakes are normalized per a configurable number of hours (default: 50 hours):

+Mistake Rate = (Mistakes ÷ Hours) × Normalization Hours

-The Mistake Score decreases as mistake rate increases and reaches zero at a configurable maximum threshold.
+The Mistake Score decreases as mistake rate increases and reaches zero at the Admin-defined **Max Mistake Rate (per Normalization Hours)** threshold.

 ---